SelectSystemsInternational/up-bank-api-sdk/README.md

 Since finalising this version and coming to understand a lot more about swagger and auto code creation from an Open Specification I will revisit it and produce a new version.

 I just found the openapi.json specification and loaded it into My Swagger Hub and generate a cSharp Client SDK but there was a bunch of errors when I loaded it into Visual Studio and tried to build it.
 Not sure if that is an error in the openapi.json or bugs in the swagger code generator.
-I will look into it all over time.
+I will look into soon.

-Till then.
-Happy open banking !